conghanzheng/conghanzheng.github.io/_pages/code.md

 <br>

 Below are some of the scripts I’ve developed for collecting online labor data and playing around with data.
-For course-related codes, please visit [my teaching page](https://conghanzheng.github.io/teaching/).
+For other course-related codes, please visit [my teaching page](https://conghanzheng.github.io/teaching/).

 <span style="display: block; margin-top: 20px;"></span>